Roasted Cabbage Wedges

 Blue plate with eight Roasted Cabbage Wedges.

 I have been a cabbage fan for a long, long time.
 What’s not to like?
-It’s cheap, it’s plentiful, it lasts forever, it’s there in the winter when the variety of fresh vegetables is at a nadar, and it is completely and totally versatile.
-And now, here’s a sentence that might come as a surprise: Cabbage is kind of hot.
+It’s cheap, it’s plentiful, it lasts forever, it’s there in the winter when the variety of fresh vegetables is slim, and it is completely and totally versatile.
+Baking wedges of cabbage is such an easy way to get to a savory, nutritious side dish that works with all kinds of cold-weather meals.
+These have great flavor from a bit of mustard seeds, lemon, and butter.
+This is a great recipe to round out a St. Patrick’s Day menu.

-Serve it alongside baked brisket or shepherd’s pie.
-Or pair it with with a bulgur wheat salad for a lighter, vegetarian meal.
+Serve oven-roasted cabbage wedges alongside roast chicken, pan-seared pork chops with a creamy mustard sauce, or baked brisket.
+Or pair them with a bulgur wheat salad for a lighter, vegetarian meal.

 Roasted Cabbage Wedges on a blue plate.

 • Green cabbage – Almost any kind of cabbage could work here, like red cabbage or savoy cabbage.
-I’d stay away from napa cabbage because it is less hearty and won’t react as well to the heat.
+You could also try napa cabbage, but because it is less dense, it might collapse a bit more in the oven.

 • Extra-virgin olive oil – Helps the cabbage crisp up and char on the edges in the oven.